SPIRITUAL GIFTS SERIES

 13.1 Roman Slavery.
 The Roman empire accepted slavery and the New Testament provides instructions for slaves.
 If a slave (“δοῦλος“) can become free, become free.
 But if a man is called to salvation while a slave, he should not worry about it.
 Every slave is the Lord’s freeman; likewise every man not in human slavery is the Christ’s slave (1 Corinthians 7:2024, pages 1789-1780).
 Paul did not tell Christian slaves to revolt and leave their masters.

 13.2 Christian Service.
-At the wedding in Cana attended by Jesus and His mother and disciples, Mary gave orders to the servants (“διακόνοις”) to obey Jesus.
+At the wedding in Cana attended by Jesus, His disciples and His mother, Mary gave orders to the servants (“διακόνοις”) to obey Jesus.
 Jesus then gave orders to the servants.
 Those servants (“διάκονοι”) knew that Jesus had turned water into wine (John 2:1-12, page 1656).
 At times servants understood things others never knew.
 Likewise, in the Book of Philemon, we can read about a runaway slave who serves Paul.
 Paul informed Philemon, the owner of the slave, that Onesimus, the slave, had become useful to Paul during his imprisonment.
 Paul then entreated Philemon to allow Onesimus to continue with Paul so that he might minister (“διακονῇ”) to Paul in his imprisonment (Philemon 1:13, page 1868).
 Slaves often were commanded by their masters: “serve” (“διακόνει“) me.
 (Luke 17:8, page 1634).
 Servants were also commanded to serve their masters with fear of God, even if their masters were unreasonable (1 Peter 2:18, page 1896).
 The person with the Spiritual Gift of Service may have a special ability to serve a master in humility, as they work for the Lord and His blessing.

 The Ministry of Church Planting